Rozdandy/myfirst-miletone-project/README.md

                 2. Within the navigation link, they click on the Home link and it will scroll to the page.
                 3. Within the Home page is Our Sustainable Mandate section.
                 4. There he/ she can click the images to link them to required information.
-                5. Our mandate is based on 1st, 2nd, 3rd, 8th, 13th, and 17th of the Sustainable Development
+                5. Our mandate is base on 1st, 2nd, 3rd, 8th, 13th, and 17th of the Sustainable Development
                    Goals.

 * As a visiting user, I would want to know more about EG.